Kittisford

-Kittisford is a village and former parish and manor in Somerset, England, situated 7 mi west of Taunton in the Taunton Deane district.
-It is now within the parish of Stawley.
+Kittisford is a village and former civil parish and manor, now in the parish of Stawley in the Somerset district, in the ceremonial county of Somerset, England, situated 7 mi west of Taunton.
+In 1931 the parish had a population of 92.
+On 1 April 1933 the parish was abolished and merged with Stawley.

 The parish Church of St Nicholas was built around 1500 altered in the mid 17th century and was restored in 1875.
 It is a Grade II* listed building dedicated to St Nicholas.
 In the church survives a monumental brass to Richard Bluett (d.1524) and his wife Agnes Verney.

 Gerald Gardiner took the title "Baron Gardiner of Kittisford" when he was made a life peer.

 Historic estates

 The Manor of Kittisford, of which the manor house is known as Kittisford Barton.
 The building was constructed in the late 15th or early 16th century.